 Define, measure, analyze, improve, and control (DMAIC) is an essential methodology for quality management and process improvement.
-Quality Management and continuous improvement professionals use the DMAIC Process to improve the business processes of their organizations and deliver products and services that meet the pre-defined quality standards.
+Quality management and continuous improvement professionals use the DMAIC process to improve the business processes of their organizations and deliver products and services that meet the pre-defined quality standards.
 Each letter in the acronym of DMAIC represents the phases of quality and process improvement.
 Initially used in the Six Sigma methodology and Lean methodology, the DMAIC methodology has become a vital part of the Lean Six Sigma methodology.

 Jump ahead to